 Cheapest full coverage car insurance in Montana

-The table below shows the average annual rates from major insurance providers in Montana, listed by cost, for a full coverage policy of $100,000 for bodily injury per person, $300,000 for bodily injury per accident and $100,000 for property damage, with comprehensive and collision coverage and a $500 deductible.
+The following table lists the average annual rates of major insurance companies in Montana from the cheapest to the most expensive.
+These rates are for a full coverage policy with limits of $100,000 for bodily injury per person, $300,000 for bodily injury per accident and $100,000 for property damage.

 Nationwide$1,394